 Living Trusts—Revocable and Irrevocable

-Anyone.
-While most people set up living trusts to benefit their families, you may name anyone a beneficiary, including yourself.
-If you name yourself as beneficiary, the trust is only useful if you leave the principal to another beneficiary after you die.
+Although most people set up living trusts to benefit their families, you can name anyone as a beneficiary, including yourself.
 For example:

-- You can deposit an investment portfolio that generates income into a trust and name yourself as beneficiary while you are alive, and then after you die, the income goes to your wife and/or your children and/or a friend.
+- You can put an investment account that brings income into a trust and name yourself as beneficiary while you are alive and then, after you die, have the income go to your spouse, children, and/or other relative, friend, or charity.

-- You have a terminal illness.
-You establish a living trust and deposit the title to your antique car into the trust for your benefit until you die, then afterward, for the benefit of your best friend, and when he dies, for the benefit of his son.
+- If you have a terminal illness, you can establish a living trust and put the title to your antique car into the trust for your benefit until you die, then afterward, for the benefit of your best friend, and when he dies, for the benefit of his son.

-In each of these examples, after your death, use of the property in or receipt of income from the trust passes to beneficiaries outside of the probate process.
-This saves time during the sometimes long probate proceeding.
+In each of these examples, after your death, use of the property or receipt of income from the trust passes to the beneficiary outside of the probate process.
+This saves time by avoiding a probate proceeding.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.